thomaslombart/workshop-vue-cli/README.md

 ## Explaining a To-Do list

 In the last workshop, your task was to build a to-do app that would allow you to add tasks, mark them as completed, edit and delete them.
 You could also filter them depending on their status and provide some design.
-Let's see how one can make such an app.
+Here is the full code:

 ```html
 <html>